MvcControlsToolkit/Home/README.md

 and follow instructions in INSTRUCTIONS.txt

 Installation instructions are updated to the last 1.1.5 release.

 ## Roadmap

+### Changes in the next to come 1.2 version

-Next version will include easy to use, out-of-the box filtering and sorting OData compatible capabilities you may apply easily to grids or to your custom pages.
+1. OData 4.0 compatible Filtering, sorting, and grouping capabilities you may apply easily to grids or to your custom pages.
+2. Added a not  trivial default "updating" behavior (current default behavior simply do nothing).
+Namely, during ajax updates buttons that might interfere with the ongoing operation are automatically disabled, and the updating part of the screen changes its opacity to give a vsual feedback of the update process.
+As for previous versions default behavior may be changed.
+3. Added antiforgery protection to ServerCrudController Delete
+4. When automatically copying ViewModel/DTO Month and Week properties from/to DB Models with CRUDRepository methods, automatic conversion is performed.
+5. Improved Detail Form default Edit and display templates by adding bootstrap clearfix to all ViewPort line boundaries.
+This way, the form layout will not break also when using custom column templates with higher heights.

-Other features to come:
+### Other features to come:

 * json file with specs of classes to be compiled from C# to TypeScript.
 Some C# data annotations will be translated into MetaData JavaScript objects, so client side frameworks like angular or knockout may use the same C# classes, with the same validation rules.
 Compilation may come in different "flavors" in such a way to adapt the code to various client frameworks.
 * TagHelpers providers for all most common client side frameworks.